-Every business has its own unique circumstances and there will be pros and cons for each potential option – this should be considered carefully on a case-by-case basis.
+Every business has its own unique circumstances and there will be pros and cons for each potential method of paying employees abroad.
+These should be considered carefully on a case-by-case basis.

-- Working with an EoR ican benefit small-medium businesses looking to hire international employees, especially those lacking the local knowledge or time to carry out necessary administrative tasks.
+- Working with an EoR can benefit small-medium businesses looking to hire international employees, especially those lacking the local knowledge or resources required to carry out necessary administrative tasks.
 However, it can suit businesses of any size depending on the circumstances.
 Partnering with an Employer of Record is suitable for companies wishing to hire talent in, and access, new markets, looking for quick onboarding, and aiming to keep things simple.

-Each of these arrangements places different responsibilities on the business and it’s advisable to get professional advice when making a decision.
+Each of these arrangements places different responsibilities on the business; as such, it is advisable to get professional advice before making a decision.

-Tax laws vary.
+Tax laws vary from place to place.
 In some countries, employees are responsible for declaring and paying their own taxes.
-In others, the company will deduct and manage taxes before they pay employees.
+In others, the company is required to deduct and manage taxes before they pay employees.
 Employer contributions can include tax payments as well as contributions to healthcare and welfare insurance and pension schemes.

 The best way to pay overseas workers depends on your requirements.
-To create the proper structure, you can follow these steps.
+To create the proper structure, you should follow these steps.